agustinjaume/on_demand_mock_for_databases/README.md

 5. Geo coordinates within the area contemplated for the analysis.

 With these criteria we can see that the objective is basically to have a volume of data according to the requirements, similar to that of production, but that does not represent a risk in case of accidental exposure.

+### IMPORTANT

+GOOD PRACTICES - If we choose to use a data source created with simulated data, it is very important to follow the following recommendations:
+1_ Define and report the use of these data sets within the work team 2_ Document the process of creation, use of libraries and publish it internally.
+3_ Inform the security teams so that there are no misinterpretations about our data sources as they will have the same data model.

 ### Documentation